 Adding an allocation to gold may potentially provide diversification that can help mitigate portfolio drawdowns, increase portfolio efficiency through higher Sharpe Ratios and provide a potential store of value for investors over time.

-As 2020 transforms asset markets, investors are faced with constructing portfolios that can weather the low interest rate and risk landscape.
+As 2020 transformed asset markets, investors were faced with constructing portfolios that can weather the low interest rate and risk landscape.
 Gold’s historic benefits may potentially provide advantages to the modern-day portfolio that can help investors navigate these evolving risks.

 Unlike several other asset classes typically used as portfolio diversifiers, gold has historically been an efficient source of portfolio diversification, with its low correlation historically growing stronger over time, while many real assets have moved in an opposite direction,3 more closely aligning with movements of traditional equities and bonds.